Raising Children Network

-Raising Children Network is an Australian website launched in 2006.
+Raising Children Network operates the Australian website raisingchildren.net.au launched in 2006.
 It is funded by the Australian Government as a means to produce and maintain educational tools and resources for families raising children in Australia.

 History

-The Raising Children website, which was launched in May 2006, is a resource for parenting information in Australia.
+The raisingchildren.net.au (originally "Raising Children") website, which was launched in May 2006, is a resource for parenting information in Australia.
 It is a comprehensive website covering information required for raising children provided to new and expecting parents.

 As a companion to the Raising Children website and to extend its reach, the Raising Children DVD was produced in 2007.
 In November 2007, Australia became the first country in the world to initiate a universal parenting education program when it started distributing the companion Raising Children DVD to every family in the country, at the birth of their child in the hospital.
 Over 250,000 are distributed each year.

-The Raising Children DVD contains five hours of content — divided into three short movies, Newborn, Baby and Child and a section called ‘What About Me?’
-It takes advantage of basic DVD technology to provide users with a fully interactive experience which enables them to opt into extended content topics and demonstration clips while watching the main videos.
+The Raising Children DVD contains five hours of content — divided into three short movies: New-born, Baby, and Child as well as a section called ‘What About Me?’ which focuses on parental feelings.

 Its effectiveness, according to the Australian Council for Educational Research (ACER) independent evaluation, is due to a combination of factors including: the quality of production, the primary use of documentary style parent interviews, a comedic host and the inclusion of visual demonstrations of key skills, like breastfeeding and safe bathing.